-Dear Colleague:
+Dear Colleague,

 Welcome to Knox County Schools!
-Thank you for choosing to work with the children and the educators of Knox County.
-We believe you have made a great choice, and appreciate your willingness to share your knowledge and expertise.
-As a substitute teacher, you are a critical part of our educational team.
-Research has shown that high quality instruction has a tremendous influence on student learning, and the fact that we can provide our students with a strong educational experience, even when their regularly scheduled teacher is out of the classroom, is vital to our collective success.
+Thank you for choosing to work alongside our students and educators in Knox County.
+As a substitute teacher, you are a critical member of our educational team, and we appreciate your willingness to share your knowledge and expertise with our schools.
+Research has shown that high-quality instruction has a tremendous influence on student learning.
+We are therefore committed to providing our students with an exceptional educational experience every day, even when a regularly scheduled teacher is out of the classroom.
+Substitute teachers make that continuity in learning possible.

 We know the work you do is not easy.
-You frequently have to adjust to working in a new building, with new students and new staff throughout the school year.
-Despite these challenges, you are able to positively influence the lives of your students by providing continuity and excellent instruction.
+Throughout the school year, you will find yourself frequently adjusting to a new building filled with new students and new staff.
+Despite these challenges, you will have the opportunity to positively influence the lives of your students by providing consistency and outstanding instruction.